hpssjellis/my-examples-of-tensorflowjs-for-tinytorch/README.md

-What We Have Made
+## What We Have Made

 We have built a series of interactive web applications that allow students to learn Artificial Intelligence without installing any software.
-Each torchjs##.html file corresponds to a Python step, but adds visual feedback that only a browser can provide:
+Each torchjs##.html file corresponds approximately to a tinyTorch Python step, but adds visual feedback that only a browser can easily provide:

 Live Visuals: Students can see their camera feed and the "Binary View" (what the AI sees) side-by-side.

 Instant Interaction: Buttons allow for manual data fetching, real-time training, and immediate weight exporting.

-No-Setup Training: By using the computer's GPU through the browser, students can train models on their own handwriting in seconds.
+No-Setup Training: By using the computer's GPU through the browser, students can train models on their own data in seconds. <br>

-How to Use It
+## How to Use It

 Open the File: Simply double-click any .html file to open it in Chrome, Edge, or any modern browser.

 Start the Hardware: Click the "Start Camera" button to grant the browser permission to see your webcam.

 Load or Train: Depending on the file, use the buttons to either fetch professional data from the internet or capture your own drawings.

+Click the black textarea to see running code, copy it for your own work, change it, click the "Update and Run" button to live see your changes.

 Export: Once the AI is performing well, use the "Export .h" button to save the "brain" as a C++ header file, ready to be flashed onto an ESP32-S3 microcontroller.
+(This part is still in draft mode)